 2. Material and methods

-The present study conducted at the Student Instructional farm, Peeli Kothi, Tilak Dhari Post graduate College, Jaunpur, Uttar Pradesh, 222002.
+The present study conducted at the Student Instructional Farm, Peeli Kothi, Tilak Dhari Post graduate College, Jaunpur, Uttar Pradesh, 222002.
 The evaluation of 58 treatments (45 F1s hybrids, 10 parents and three standard cultivar) during rabi season 2024-25 in Randomized Block Design (RBD) with three replication.
 The genotype were sown in a 1.5 m length with inter and intra-row spacing of 22.5 cm and 10 cm, respectively.
 Geographically, this place is located between 24.24°N and 26.12°N latitude, 82.70°E and 83.50°E longitudes and an altitude of approx. 79.5 m to 88.4 m above from mean sea level.
 The soil type is sandy loam and annual rainfall is about 1098 mm.
 The climate of district Jaunpur is semi-arid with hot summer and cold winter.
 All the recommended cultural practices were applied to raise good crop cultivation.
 Observations recorded on traits viz., days to heading , days to anthesis, days to maturity, Grain filling duration, plant height (cm), Effective tillers per plant, chlorophyll content, spike length (cm), number of spikelets per spike, number of grains per spike, 1000-grain weight (g), grain yield per plant (g), biological yield per plant (g) and harvest index (%).Statistical analysis, the harvest index value was calculated using the formula provided by Donald and Humblin (1976).
 The mean performance of each genotype was analyzed statistically.
 The significance of each characteristic was tested through analysis of variance, following the methodology proposed by Panse and Sukhatme (1967).
 Genotypic and phenotypic coefficients of variation (GCV and PCV) were calculated using the formula given by Burton (1952).
 The heritability in broad sense (h2) was calculating using the method described by Burton and Vane (1953).
 The genetic advance was calculated based on the formula suggested by Johnson et al., (1955).
 Correlation coefficient and path coefficient were evaluated using the methods developed by Al Jibouri et al., (1958) and Dewey and Lu (1959), respectively.

 3. Results